lorenzo-rovigatti/tacoxDNA/README.md

 ### Output
 * An oxDNA topology file (named by suffixing the LAMMPS output file with ".top")
-* An oxDNA configuration file (named by suffixing the LAMMPS output file with ".oxdna")
-* If a trajectory file is also processed, the configuration file will contain the full trajectory data in native oxDNA format.
+* An oxDNA configuration file (named by suffixing the LAMMPS output file with ".oxdna").
+If a trajectory file is also processed, the configuration file will contain the full trajectory data in native oxDNA format.

 ---